jkigozi/Git_Eclips_One/README.md

 	git push -u origin master		to push to github repository in eclipse
-	create or import java classes and code as needed Switch to Git view
+	create or import java classes and code as needed on local desktop git shell
+	git add .
+	commit -a -m 'Suitable comments' in eclipse
+	Switch to Git view
 	paste link from "view on github"